heri/geo-db-api/README.md

 # Geo Db API

-A Ruby on Rails application responding to geographical name requests for airports, cities, countries, lakes, ports, regions and timezones with geospatial data.
+A Rails application responding to airports, cities, countries, lakes, ports, regions and timezones searches with geospatial data.
+Uses fuzzy string matching

-For instance, a request `countries?name=gr` will have the results `greece, grenada, greenland, montenegro, saint vincent and the grenadines` and their corresponding geospatial data (coordinates, sovereign country, formal name, economy level, iso_alpha2 code, iso_alpha3 code, iso_numeric3 code, continent and subregion)
+For instance, a request `countries?name=grenadines&api_key=..` will send `saint vincent and the grenadines` and its geospatial data : coordinates, sovereign country, formal name, economy level, iso_alpha2 code, iso_alpha3 code, iso_numeric3 code, continent and subregion

+The application uses fuzzy searches so results can be found even if there are typos

 Data is from the project https://github.com/delight-im/FreeGeoDB